sunflora/CarND-Vehicle-Detection/README.md

 ##Overview
 This is yet another super fun project and our goal is to identify cars on the road.
 Human can do this easily but how does a self-driving car do it?

 In this project we take the traditional machine vision approach by first studying two set of example images.
-One set of these images are photos of cars on the road and the other set are images of parts of the road.
+One set of these images contains some photos of cars on the road and the other set contains photos of taken of the road/highway without the presence of any car.

 We then use computer vision techniques to construct two sets of features that can be thought of as the "DNA" of the car images and the "DNA" of noncar images.
 We then train a SVM classifer to be able to predict whether a new image is a car or is not a car based on how closely the "DNA" of the said new image resembles that of an image of the car or otherwise.